A few days back I wrote about how we can use SUMIF OR. And today, I want to show that by using the same logic we can create a COUNT OR formula.

 Even we can create dynamic criteria in this formula.
 But first of all, let me ask you something.

 Have you ever faced a situation where you need to count more than one value from a single column or a range of cells?

-Then, using this OR logic in COUNTIF/COUNTIFS can be a game changer for you.
+If yes, then using this OR logic in COUNTIF/COUNTIFS can be a game-changer for you.

 That means we can’t use these functions to count more than a value from a single column or a range.

-But today in this post, I’d like to share with you a simple but powerful way to applying OR condition in COUNIF.
+But today in this post, I’d like to share with you a simple but powerful way to apply OR condition in COUNIF.

 Make sure to download this data file from here and now, let’s get started…